 Shirley and Jack retired after the 30th running.
 John Dean suffered a leg injury and was unable to start in 2010.
 Peter Battrick just missed the cut off time in 2014 but finished in 2015.
+Pete started the first 40 Melbournes.
 Peter Ryan was unable to overcome a leg injury in 2015 and failed to finish.

-The graph, derived from the information stored in our database, shows the average times of the seven runners for each year.
+The graph, derived from the information stored in our database, shows the average times of the five runners for each year.
 The gradual improvement over the first few events is now being over shadowed by the effects of aging.
-1982 is of particular interest because of the excellent conditions, resulting in most of the seven running their best Melbourne time.
+1982 is of particular interest because of the excellent conditions, resulting in most of the five running their best Melbourne time.
 Bill Rodgers’ winning time of 2:11:08 was world class.
-The 2015 average time was 4h54m04s which extended to 5h12m14s in 2016.
-Only Wayne Thompson and Roger Weinstein ran more quickly in 2016.
+The 1982 average time was 2h58m59s which extended to 5h45m52s in 2018.
+Bruce Hargreaves and John Dobson both finished despite illness and injury while Wayne Thompson, who had run 3h20m earlier in the year was the 4h30 pacer.
+The 2019 improvement was mainly because John Dobson was uninjured and Wayne Thompson wasn’t pacing.

 The Legends periodically get together for a run around the Tan.
 Pictured on the 31st of March 2011 are Roger Weinstein, Nev Gardner, John Dean, Wayne Thompson, John Dobson, Bruce “Digger” Hargreaves, David Foskey, and Frank Biviano.
 Peter Ryan missed the photo.
 Peter Battrick and Manny Karageorgiou were unable to attend.